Gosselke-Loic/Matcha/README.md

 - **Live Notifications:** Alerts for likes, profile views, and messages.
 - **Profile Management:** Secure auth, email verification, and multi-photo upload.
 - **Geolocation:** Automatic user localization with manual override.

+> [!WARNING]
+> Disclaimer: This is a student project developed for learning purposes.
+While it may not strictly adhere to all industry-standard production practices yet, we have put our best efforts into delivering clean code and architecture that aims to follow professional guidelines as closely as possible.